neuroscout/neuroscout/docs/cli/docker.md

     docker run -it --rm neuroscout/neuroscout-cli:version-0.5.1 run /out Mv3ev

 !!! note
-`master` is a special tag name which refers to the most recent _unstable_ commit to GitHub.
+`master` is a special tag name which refers to the most recent _unstable_ commit to the master branch on GitHub.

 ## Saving outputs to disk